OpenNebula/addon-oracle-cloud-infrastructure/README.md

 The driver defaults need to have certain values:
 1. **HOST** - The name of the host to be used for the virtual machine.
 This host must be defined in the configuration file.
 2. **AVAILABILITY_DOMAIN** - The availability domain in the host's region to be used for the instance.
 This has to be mentioned even for regions with 1 availability domain.
-For example: US-ASHBURN-AD-1, if the host's region is ashburn.
+For example: <tenancy_identifier>:US-ASHBURN-AD-1, if the host's region is ashburn.
+The tenancy identifier is a 4 character identifier that is specific to a tenancy.
+It can be found in the tenancy on the [compute instance creation page](https://cloud.oracle.com/compute/instances/create).
+For more on availability domains, including a list of them, please visit [this](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm) page.
 3. **COMPARTMENT_ID** - The OCID of the compartment where the virtual machine will be created.
 4. **SHAPE** - The default shape to be used for the virtual machine.
 5. **SUBNET_ID** - The OCID of the sub-network to be used for the virtual machine.